thekolaj/Minesweeper-tkinter/README.md

 which I ultimately failed to get to work.
 It was replaced with validation during submission.

+#### Refactoring and testing:
+Rewrote the code and separated it into different files.
+Now it is much nicer to work with.

+As part of trying to improve game performance, added the ability to test the speed of functions with `cProfile`.
+While this did not yield any substantial results, I left the `speedstats.py` file in for the curious reader.
+Just run it with `python speedstats.py` and you'll get the stats printout to console when you exit the game.

+Added some tests.
+Run `pytest test` from main dir.
+While there is by no means close to 100% code coverage, it goes through some basics, like different class creation, as well as more advance features, like game controls and game over states.

 ## Credits
 Thank you to all the creators that make tkinter tutorials.